OpenWorkflow/Flowty/README.md

 # flowty
-flowt aims to be a (PoC) implementation of OpenWorkflow.
+flowty aims to be a (PoC) implementation of OpenWorkflow.